Supply Chain Management (Lean SCM Black Belt) (PG Dip)Back

 2. testimonials of learning or competence through sign-off by an appropriate signatory within the candidate's organisation.
 Applicants must be in a position to affect organizational change.

-Note: A foundation module to the value of 5 credits will be provided to candidates who do not have a prerequisite background in this area.
+Note: A foundation module to the value of 5 credits may be provided to candidates who do not have a prerequisite background in this area.

 If you are applying with Qualifications obtained outside Ireland and you wish to verify if you meet the minimum academic and English language requirements for this programme please click here to view the grades comparison table by country and for details of recognised English language tests.